Zudest/KingdomDuels/content/rules.md

 **STRATEGY**: _See the Setup Rule Card section of this rulebook._

 **TERRAINS**: _See the Setup Rule Card section of this rulebook._

+**CHANT**: An effect that is activated when you declare that you are about to summon a certain card, and happens before you summon it.
+If you want more immersion you are allowed (and encouraged) to actually say out loud the "summoning chant" specified in the artwork of the card, although it's not mandatory.

 ---